httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 2. A server can prune one or more origins from it by sending an ORIGIN frame with the REMOVE flag set;
 3. A server can remove all its members and then add zero or more members by sending an ORIGIN frame with the CLEAR flag set and a payload containing the new origins.

-Note that adding to the Origin Set (cases 1 and 3 above) does not imply that the connection is authoritative for the added origins (in the sense of {{!RFC7540}}, Section 10.1) on its own; this MUST be established by some other mechanism.
+Adding to the Origin Set (cases 1 and 3 above) does not imply that the connection is authoritative for the added origins (in the sense of {{!RFC7540}}, Section 10.1) on its own; this MUST be established by some other mechanism.

-Conversely, a client that implements this specification MUST NOT use a connection for a given origin when that origin does not appear in that connection's Origin Set, regardless of whether or not the connection is authoritative for that origin.
+A client that implements this specification MUST NOT use a connection for a given origin unless that origin appears in the Origin Set for the connection, regardless of whether or not it believes that the connection is authoritative for that origin.

 ## Processing ORIGIN Frames